michaelcheers/Number-Sayer-Bridge/README.md

 - German.

 To try out, click [here](http://michael.cheersgames.com/Number%20Sayer/www).
-You can try out the UI or if you want you can try out the api by pressing Ctrl+Shift+J and typing:
+You can try out the UI or if you want you can try out the api you can by pressing Ctrl+Shift+J and typing:
 ```javascript
 new NumberSayer(NumberSayer.Language.English, "Michael").say$2('3').play()
 ```